 Without accurate accounting records and reporting that detail exactly when and what to pay vendors, it’s impossible to run accounts payable.
 Some ways to improve reporting include double-checking that invoices match the terms outlined in the contract and the purchase order, automating reconciliations, and checking unreconciled items regularly.
 As important as these processes are, another critical component to streamlining workflow is having a centralized location where team members can track all payments and progress.

 There are many benefits to having a single repository.
-First off, it builds confidence that data is accurate and up-to-date, preventing errors like duplicate invoices and thus possible overcharging.
+First off, it builds confidence that data is accurate and up-to-date, preventing errors like duplicate invoices and thus possible overcharging through duplicate payments.
 It also acts as a failsafe: If someone is out sick or on holiday, other team members know exactly where to find that work in order to step in.
 By keeping everything organized and in one place, you’ll save time, money, and manpower, because everyone will be able to track the work together.